 Margin: 2.25

-• While a teaser rate may be tempting and save you some money
+- While a teaser rate may be tempting and save you some money, the benefit is short-lived

-• Consider how long you’ll keep the loan and/or the property
+- Consider how long you’ll keep the loan and/or the property before agreeing to the loan

-• To determine if a teaser rate is the way to go
+- This will help you determine if a teaser rate is the way to go vs. a fixed-rate option

-Your actual interest rate is 6.75%, or prime plus the 2.25 margin.
-But for the first three months, the bank or lender will offer an interest rate of 3.50%.
+Using the example above, the actual interest rate on the HELOC is 6.75%, or prime plus the 2.25 margin.
+But for the first 12 months, the bank or lender will offer an interest rate of 3.50%.

-This lower teaser rate, designed to draw you in the door, can amount to substantial savings, and though you’re paying less than your actual interest rate, the loan is not amortizing negatively.
+This lower teaser rate, designed to draw you in the door, can amount to substantial savings, and though you’re paying less than your actual interest rate, the loan is fully amortizing.

-The same goes with a 3/1 or 5/1 ARM, where you get a discounted rate for the first three or five years before the rate is determined using the margin and corresponding mortgage index.
+In the case of a 3/1 or 5/1 ARM, you’ll get a discounted rate for the first three or five years before the actual rate is determined using the margin and corresponding mortgage index.
 During those years, you can save a lot of money versus a 30-year mortgage rate.

 When shopping for a mortgage, always keep your eye out for teaser rates, as they can save you a ton of money.
 But don’t be fooled into thinking you can pay less forever.
 And don’t choose a mortgage program based on its teaser rate alone.